dangreenisrael/eslint-plugin-jest-formatting/docs/rules/padding-around-expect-groups.md

-# padding-around-expect-statements
+# padding-around-expect-groups

 ## Rule Details

 This rule enforces a line of padding before _and_ after 1 or more `expect` statements

-Note that it does _not_ enforce a line of padding between an `expect` and a closing bracket in a block statement
+Note that it doesn't add/enforce a padding line if it's the last statement in its scope and it doesn't add/enforce padding between two or more adjacent `expect` statements.

 Examples of **incorrect** code for this rule: